 As 2016 begins in earnest, many organisations are looking at the hottest trends in marketing for this year, in order to update their strategy accordingly.
 To remain competitive, it’s essential to keep your finger on the pulse of what the savviest marketers will be focusing on in 2016.

 Given the ubiquity of mobile and digital technology, many experts are arguing that digital marketing should not be separated from other types of marketing.
 Instead, using digital platforms should be integrated across all the various marketing efforts made by an organisation.
 The use of innovative displays such as digital signage, video walls and touch screens, as well as the use of video content instead of static imagery, allows businesses to engage with customers in a dynamic way.
 Digital signage can display social media feeds, live feeds on events as they happen, a pre-set playlist of changing content, and much more.
 This type of signage can also be changed instantly and updated frequently at a lower cost.
-Check out AVT Solutions to find out more about digital signage solutions.

 Location, location, location